 The Set Root Junction rule is used to specify junctions based on a network junction class or object table as diagram root junctions by filtering those junctions based on their attributes, if any.

-Since the root junctions are specific junctions from which tree layouts operate when they execute on network diagrams, this rule is typically configured on templates that are set up to automatically execute tree layouts at diagram generation.
+Since the root junctions are specific junctions from which tree layouts operate when they run on network diagrams, this rule is typically configured on templates that are set up to automatically run tree layouts at diagram generation.

 Set Root Junction rule process